Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 JHV.

 The JHV `TAN` implementation of previous versions is hereafter denoted as `simple-TAN`.
-It treats the orthographic surface point's planar `x/y` coordinates as a small-angle approximation to helioprojective coordinates.
+It treats the orthographic surface point's planar `(x,y)` coordinates as a small-angle approximation to helioprojective coordinates.
 It then feeds those coordinates directly into the linear image transform, instead of first converting the 3D point to helioprojective angles and then applying the `formal-TAN` world-to-plane projection.

-A native JHV `HPC` projection mode was also implemented and validated as part of the same work; its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data"
+An `HPC` projection mode was also implemented in JHV and validated as part of the same work; its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data"
 ([A&A 449, 791-803,
 2006](https://www.aanda.org/articles/aa/abs/2006/14/aa4262-05/aa4262-05.html)).